 Before determining an application made under clause 32, the Minister may direct that an assessment of the effect of granting the application be made, at the expense of the applicant, by an expert appointed or approved by the Minister.

-[Clause 33 inserted by No. 49 of 2000 s.
-52; amended by No. 38 of 2007 s.
+[Clause 33 inserted: No. 49 of 2000 s.
+52; amended: No. 38 of 2007 s.
 101(3).]

 34. Security interest holder’s consent to transfer required